Norvik-Alexian/Python-University/5. Python_Iterations/README.md

 ## Object Methods
 Method is a function specific for object of some specific type, to call method on some object we use following format: \
 `obj.methodName()`

+## Regular Expressions
+To work with regular expressions we should use external module like `re`, use Python Regular Expressions Cheat Sheet.